-- the planning and designing of settlements that relate to human needs and scale and the environmental challenges of the future; - the complex influences that technical, political, legal, social, cultural and non-cultural factors have on the demand, use, provision and supply of energy; - the building industry, its changing nature and the role of the architect within it; - the histories and theories of architecture and the related arts, technologies and human sciences and how these have influenced architectural design.
+- 1. the planning and designing of settlements that relate to human needs, human scale and environmental challenges; - 2. the complex influences that technical, political, legal, social, cultural and non-cultural factors have on the demand, use, provision and supply of energy; - 3. the building industry, its changing nature and the role of the architect within it;

+4. the histories and theories of architecture and the related arts, technologies and human sciences and how these have influenced architectural design.